-A nationally respected pedagogue, Henry has presented master classes and pedagogy workshops around the U.S. for professional organizations including ASTA, MTNA, SAA and MENC and for music schools including, The Royal Conservatoire of Scotland (Glasgow), University of Michigan, The Eastman School of Music, The Royal Academy (Toronto), Mt.
-Royal College (Calgary), University of Kentucky, George Washington University, The Levine School of Music (Wash.
-DC), The School for Strings (NY), George Mason University (VA) , Susquehanna University (PA), Lawrence University (WI), The Milwaukee Conservatory of Music, The University of Wyoming, and Bilkent University (Turkey).
+Henry has presented master classes and pedagogy workshops around the U.S. for professional organizations including ASTA, MTNA, SAA and MENC and for music schools including The Royal Conservatoire of Scotland (Glasgow), University of Michigan, The Eastman School of Music, The Royal Academy (Toronto), Mt.
+Royal College (Calgary), The School for Strings (NY), George Mason University (VA) , Susquehanna University (PA), Lawrence University (WI), The Milwaukee Conservatory of Music, The University of Wyoming, and Bilkent University (Turkey).

 Henry’s students perform regularly at Peabody and throughout the region both as competition winners and in service to their communities.
-Her students have performed as soloists with orchestras including the Baltimore Symphony Orchestra, National Philharmonic, Mid-Atlantic Orchestra, Landon Symphonette, Peabody Youth Orchestra and Montgomery County Youth Orchestra and have been finalists in the National Symphony Orchestra Concerto Competition, Johannson International Competition, and MTNA National String Competitions and have performed in the ASTA National Honors Orchestra, National Guild of Community Music Schools Orchestra, and in the Alexander Schneider Chamber Orchestra in New York City and have been members and concertmasters of Maryland All-State Orchestras and the All-Eastern Orchestra and the National Youth Orchestra.
-Her former students have been accepted at schools including the Peabody Conservatory, The New England Conservatory, The Juilliard School of Music and The Indiana University Jacobs School of Music and the Royal Conservatoire of Scotland and are performing and teaching around the world.
+Her students have performed as soloists with orchestras including the Baltimore Symphony Orchestra, National Philharmonic, Mid-Atlantic Orchestra, Landon Symphonette, Peabody Youth Orchestra and Montgomery County Youth Orchestra and have performed in the ASTA National Honors Orchestra, National Guild of Community Music Schools Orchestra, and in the Alexander Schneider Chamber Orchestra in New York City and have been members and concertmasters of Maryland All-State Orchestras and the All-Eastern Orchestra and the National Youth Orchestra.
+Her former students have been accepted at schools including The Peabody Conservatory, The New England Conservatory, The Juilliard School of Music, The Shepherd School of Music at Rice University, The Indiana University Jacobs School of Music and the Royal Conservatoire of Scotland.
+Her Pedagogy and Preparatory students and are performing and teaching around the world.

 Henry is a member of the Washington Chamber Orchestra and was a founding member of the Kegelstatt Trio, which performed in the Baltimore/Washington, D.C. region for many years, and performs regularly in faculty chamber ensembles.
-She has also performed in chamber music festivals at Indiana University and in Santa Barbara, CA, Plymouth, NH, San Miguel de Allende, Mexico, and Trogen, Switzerland.
-During her years in Indiana she was a member of the South Bend (IN) Symphony, Evansville (IN) Symphony and Owensboro (KY) Philharmonic, performed and toured with the Indiana University New Music Ensemble premiering over 100 works, and worked regularly recording at Pine Brook Studios.
+She has also performed in summer chamber music festivals at Indiana University and in Santa Barbara, CA, Plymouth, NH, San Miguel de Allende, Mexico, and Trogen, Switzerland.

 Henry has co-edited a series of contemporary music for violin ensembles with Mimi Zweig, What’s New, published by One World Strings and continues to commission new works for young string players.
 She has written reviews and articles for the American String Teacher, has been interviewed for Strad Magazine and is quoted in the book The Young Musician’s Survival Guide: Tips from Teens and Pros by Amy Nathan.
 Henry received Teacher of the Year and Outstanding Service to Strings awards from MD/DC ASTA was named Teacher of the Year by MD/DC ASTA in 1991, and is listed in Who’s Who of American Educators.